 Not only that, Float can create custom views for project managers to visualize color-coded data in a way that makes sense for any given project.
 Its sorting and filtering options help the team sift through their favorite schedule views for faster and easier management.

-With Float, the team plans their mornings around their Float schedule.
+The solution: With Float, the team plans their mornings around their Float schedule.
 It lets everyone know what’s down the pipeline and who’s currently working on what.
-Now, Impression’s team is easily able to apply time tracking to each project and make better decisions with more accurate data.
+Now, Impression’s team can easily apply time tracking to each project and make better decisions with more accurate data.

-No matter the size of your company, juggling all your projects, accurately managing resource allocation, and meeting looming deadlines is hard work.
+No matter the size of your company, juggling projects, managing resource allocation, and meeting deadlines is hard work.

-Managing it all doesn’t have to be dull spreadsheet work.
-It can be as fast and as easy as dragging and dropping tasks into a team member’s calendar.
+But it doesn’t have to be tedious spreadsheet hard work.
+And you certainly don’t need a complicated tool that makes things even harder.
+Instead, it can be as fast and as easy as dragging and dropping tasks onto a team member’s calendar.

-With Float, you’re able to automate the essentials—like budget, hours, availability, skills, and capacity tracking.
-You’ll make smarter decisions about what your team should be working on, when, and how.
-And, when a project comes into your pipeline, resource management software makes it easier to visualize how you’re going to get it all done.
+With Float, you can automate the essentials—like budget, hours, availability, skills, and capacity tracking.
+You’ll make informed decisions about what your team should be working on, when, and how.
+When a new project comes into your pipeline, resource management software makes it easy to visualize how you’re going to get it done.